natesilva/sequelize-mysql-timestamp/README.md

 This adds support to Sequelize for MySQL’s `TIMESTAMP` data type.
 Specifically, it allows you to use `TIMESTAMP` for basic storage of an absolute date/time.

 It **does not** support a common use case where `TIMESTAMP` columns are automatically updated to keep track of row creation and update times.
-If you need that functionality, use the standard Sequelize `createdAt`/`updatedAt` columns.
+If you need that functionality, use the Sequelize `createdAt`/`updatedAt` columns.

 ## Why use it